sderosiaux/meeting-copilot/docs/context.md

-# Meeting Copilot - Project Context
+# Unasked - Project Context

-## What is Meeting Copilot?
+## What is Unasked?

-Meeting Copilot is a **macOS Electron desktop application** that listens to meetings in real-time via microphone, transcribes the audio, and provides structured, actionable insights to help participants stay focused and productive.
+Unasked is a **macOS Electron desktop application** that listens to meetings in real-time via microphone, transcribes the audio, and provides structured, actionable insights to help participants stay focused and productive.

 ## Problem Statement